EternalCodeTeam/multification/README.md

 - and sounds,

 messages can be sent to:
-- multiple players,
+- Multiple players,
-- one player,
+- One player,
-- or the console.
+- Console

 Your messages can also contain placeholders :P